Behaviour & Emotions Core Concepts

 Parenting Styles

-Parenting style is a huge topic with an array of theories, experiences and opinions all thrown in the mix.
-How we parent is influenced by our values, personality, culture and the way we ourselves were parented.
-Interestingly, one thing that’s noticeable from even just a few minutes peering into the lives of others on a parenting reality TV show (or even at the playground!), most approaches to parenting offer strengths and weakness.
+There are certainly many different approaches to parenting.
+How we parent is influenced by lots of things, including our values, personality, culture and the way we ourselves were parented.
+One thing that’s noticeable from even just a few minutes of peering into the lives of others is that there are strengths and weaknesses to most approaches to parenting.

 We’ve looked at parenting from lots of different angles and keep coming back to one style that’s a clear winner.
 Not that real-life parenting is a competition, of course.